Weill Cornell Medical Center Nutrition Staff

 Connie received her Bachelor of Science in Nutrition and Food Studies from New York University.
 Following graduation, she completed her dietetic internship at NewYork-Presbyterian Hospital and served as the Infant Feeding Preparation Area Fellow at Cohen Hospital.
 Connie joined the clinical nutrition team at Weill Cornell, where she serves as a staff relief dietitian for adults and pediatrics.

 Linzi received her Bachelor of Science from Ohio State University and went on to complete her Master’s degree in Nutrition Sciences from Syracuse University.
-Prior to joining NYP, Linzi worked with patients in rehab & long-term care and consulted with patients in a private practice.
-She currently covers the rehab unit and works as a staff relief dietitian for adults and pediatrics.
+Before joining NYP, Linzi worked with patients in rehab and long-term care and consulted with patients in a private practice.
+She currently works as a staff relief dietitian for adults and pediatrics.
 In her free time, Linzi enjoys cooking, sharing nutrition information on social media, and exploring the city with her family.

 Heidi Shaffer, RD, CDN, CNSC

-Heidi earned her Bachelor of Science in Nutrition and Dietetics from Cedar Crest College and completed her Dietetic Internship through The Pennsylvania State University.
+Heidi earned her Bachelor of Science in Nutrition and Dietetics from Cedar Crest College in 2007 and completed her Dietetic Internship through Pennsylvania State University.
 She has been practicing as a Registered Dietitian since 2008 in the Lehigh Valley area of eastern Pennsylvania.
-Her primary experience is working with a wide variety of disease states in a hospital setting.
-In 2018, she obtained her Clinical Nutrition Support Certification and came to NYP to pursue her passion for nutrition support.
-She currently works as a nutrition support-staff relief dietitian.
+Her primary experience was working with a wide variety of disease states in a hospital setting.
+In 2018, she obtained her Certified Nutrition Support Clinician (CNSC) and came to NewYork-Presbyterian, Weill Cornell to pursue her passion for enteral and parenteral nutrition support.
+She currently covers the surgical/trauma intensive care unit.

 Whitney Sturton, MS, RD, CDN